ronanquillevere/ronanquillevere.github.io/_posts/2016-09-22-tasklist-react-flux-rxjs.markdown

 });
 {% endhighlight %}

-The state.tasks is updated by listening to the TASK_STORE_UPDATED event.
-We subscribe to this event using the `componentDidMount` method.
-We then simply call the `setState` method.
+The state.tasks is updated by listening to the `TASK_STORE_UPDATED` event.
+We subscribe to this event after the `componentDidMount`.
+We then simply call the `setState` method to re-render the view everytime we receive the `TASK_STORE_UPDATED` event.
+Note that React is smart and will only update the part of the dom that has changed, which is why React it is so efficient.

 {% highlight javascript %}
 getInitialState: function()